wilson0x4d/X4DESO/X4D_XP/README.md

 ## Features

 - Outputs Experience Gains
+- Shows XP/min
+- Optionally shows Time-To-Level (ttl)
+- Optionally shows XP til-next-level (tnl)
 - Can be integrated with via LibStub, and a callback can be set via **X4D_XP:RegisterCallback(color, text)**
-- Integrated into **X4D Chat** Add-On which provides timestamp support for **X4D XP** output.
+- Supported by **X4D Chat** Add-On
-- Shows XP/min, optionally shows Time-To-Level (ttl) and XP til-next-level (tnl)

 ## Planned

-- If user is idle for 5 minutes or more, reset session start time and session count.
+- If user is idle for 5 minutes or more, reset session start time and session count to avoid skew.

 ## Installation